chornge/audio-epistles/README.md

 touch .env
 ```

-Copy into .env (and replace with appropriate values)
+Copy the following into .env and replace with the appropriate values - Unsecure!

 ```
 SPOTIFY_EMAIL=email@spotify.com
 SPOTIFY_PASSWORD=password@spotify
 SERMON_PLAYLIST_ID=playlist@id
 ```

+More secure way is to host on Github/GitLab and store sensitive info as secrets.

 ## Automation